fmcg sales incentives

 What are some best practices for designing and implementing FMCG sales incentive programs?

 • Align with business objectives: Ensure incentives align with overarching business goals, whether focused on revenue growth, market share expansion, or customer acquisition.
+It is also crucial to allocate resources effectively to meet market demands and optimize incentive program outcomes.

 • Transparency and communication: Communicate incentive structures to the sales team.
 Transparency builds trust and helps sales representatives understand how their efforts contribute to rewards.